 In summary, based on the previous market analysis, the Applicants have not justified why a 200 MMcfd capacity increase at tremendous expense is needed to meet a relatively small reduction of 25 MMcfd if the MAOP of Line 1600 is lowered.
 This reduction can be met through various supply alternatives subject to verification via the results of a RFO.
 This expense is particularly concerning in an era of declining demand.
 Line 3602 is unnecessary to attain the objective of operational flexibility to manage stress conditions.
 It is unnecessary to attain the objective of minimizing dependence on a single pipeline.
 And it is unnecessary to attain the objective of implementing safety requirements for existing Line 1600, which will be separately addressed in the second half of this decision.

-For the above reasons, Applicants’ request for a CPCN for the proposed Line 3602, and any proposal that is greater than 16 inches in diameter or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), is denied under either a “status quo” scenario for Line 1600 at its current psig of 520 psig (65 MMcfd) or “future” scenario for Line 1600, if the pressure is lowered to 320 psig (40 MMcfd).
+For the above reasons, Applicants’ request for a CPCN for the proposed Line 3602, and any proposal that is greater than 16 inches in diameter or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), without specific and detailed justification, is denied under either a “status quo” scenario for Line 1600 at its current psig of 520 psig (65 MMcfd) or “future” scenario for Line 1600, if the pressure is lowered to 320 psig (40 MMcfd).

 The proposed project is not needed at this time, and the Commission has instructed Applicants to hydrotest Line 1600 in compliance with the requirements of Pub.
 Util.
 Code § 958.
 (See Section 12, “Hydrostatic Pressure Testing Requirements.”)
 Therefore, the Energy Division shall halt preparation of the DEIR for the Proposed Project.
 In the meantime, evidence shows Applicants will continue to meet existing reliability criteria during the relevant planning horizon.